MileHacker Logo

 • Religious Sites

 Catedral de Nuestra Señora del Carmen (main Catholic cathedral).
-Santuario del Cristo de las Noas (spiritual landmark).
+Santuario del Cristo of the (feminine Noas (spiritual landmark).

 City's history tied to cotton cultivation and railways.
-Institution of the Ferrocarril this heritage.
+Museum of the Ferrocarril this heritage.

 Natural Attractions